ReactiveHTML/rimmel/README.md

 Rimmel focuses primarily on functional/reactive streams, to make them "just work".

 ### Everything is a Stream ☄️
-For Rimmel to unleash the whole power of functional/reactive streams, all you do in practice is just treating everything (that's not genuinely static) as a stream: data in, data out.
+For Rimmel to unleash the whole power of functional/reactive/streams-oriented programming, all you do is just treat everything (that's not genuinely static) as a stream: data in, data out.

 You no longer write code to change the state of something else, as in: